askundervisning/valkey-reconciler/valkey-reconciler/README.md

 ## Overview

-The Valkey Reconciler monitors Redis Sentinel for `+switch-master` events and maintains accurate labeling of Kubernetes pods to identify which pod is currently serving as the Redis master.
-This enables services to dynamically route traffic to the correct master instance during failover scenarios.
+The Valkey Reconciler monitors Redis Sentinel for `+switch-master` and `+reboot` events and maintains accurate labeling of Kubernetes pods to identify which pod is currently serving as the Redis master.
+This enables services to dynamically route traffic to the correct master instance during failover scenarios and after system reboots.

 ## How It Works

 1. **Initial Master Detection**: On startup, queries Redis Sentinel to identify the current master
 2. **Pod Labeling**: Updates Kubernetes pod labels to mark the master pod with configurable labels
-3. **Event Monitoring**: Subscribes to Redis Sentinel pub/sub for `+switch-master` events
+3. **Event Monitoring**: Subscribes to Redis Sentinel pub/sub for `+switch-master` and `+reboot` events
 4. **Automatic Failover**: When a master switch occurs, removes the master label from the old pod and applies it to the new master pod
+5. **Reboot Handling**: When a `+reboot` event is received, queries Sentinel for the current master and updates pod labels accordingly

 ## Architecture